MagnusThome/RejsaCAN-ESP32/README.md

 ## Or just the board and screw terminals
 ![IMG_20211116_202642](https://user-images.githubusercontent.com/32169384/142052421-174120e8-17d9-403a-9424-e6581dac0180.jpg)

+## CAN interface

+You can hook the board up straight to the car's OBD2 port or attach it directly to any CAN bus.
+You just need to connect the four wires.
+12V power, ground, CAN high and low.
+There is of course a bus termination resistor on the board, it can be disabled if not needed by cutting a pcb trace and optionally mounting a pin header and jumper.

 # Functionality

 The idea was to make an as small as possible CAN + ESP32 board with as many cool and useful "good to have" functions as possible included.